 Bottom line: The best option if the look and board performance is your main criteria.

-Our HIPtech (High-Impact Polymer technology) construction is a combination of fiberglass and polymer that has many of the same advantages of Epoxy construction, but is also more durable.
+Our HIPtech (High-Impact Polymer technology) construction is a combination of epoxy, fiberglass and polymer that has many of the same advantages of epoxy construction, but with increased durability.
 There is an elasticity component to this construction that allows the board to take on greater impact before cracking or breaking.
-There is a slight weight addition to boards constructed this way - typically adding approximately 2 lbs over epoxy construction.
+There is a slight weight addition to boards constructed this way - typically adding approximately 2 lbs over epoxy only construction.

 Bottom line: A good option if your looking for both performance and durability.